komiamiko/ai-game-archive/README.md

 * Bots should not take excessively long.
 I'll add a time limit if necessary.
 * No malicious code.
 I check every submission by hand.
 * Bots should not peek at information they're not supposed to have, like hidden game state or other bots' code.
-* Bots should not designed specifically to counter another bot.
+* Bots should not be designed specifically to counter another bot.
 * If your bot errors or returns an invalid value, it automatically loses the round.